Diagnostics¶

 There is a TASK_DIAGNOSTICS

-setting which, if enabled, provides automatic collection of a number
+setting which, if enabled, allows users to request collection of a number

 TASK_DIAGNOSTICS